illgenr/simpledms/README.md

 # simpledms
-## Dead simple dead man's switch
+## A dead simple dead man's switch
-Send an email at after you stop responding to periodic pings
+Send someone an email after you stop responding to periodic pings

 ## Features
 - Send an email with a link that confirms you're alive